Steelers' Alejandro Villanueva still struggles adjusting to 'civilian life'

 "That's a very broad question.
 It involves a lot of things, from the CBA to the big concept of what it is to be an entertainer in the entertainment industry," said Villanueva, who hasn't signed his exclusive rights tender but is practicing with the team anyway, thanks to a waiver.
 "I come from an organization like the military, which only cares about the goodness and the development and the opportunities of every member.
 Then you come to the NFL and you have to fall into these rules, to these sort of agreements between owners and players that sometimes might seem or might appear to be unfair to certain players.
 Honestly, I really don't get caught up in thinking about this stuff too much.
 I have no control over it."

 For Villanueva to assume he knows everything about NFL interworkings would be "arrogance," he said, preferring to see things from a "humble point of view."
 But he's thought out a few common differences between the military and the NFL.

 “Ninety-nine percent of these players, their only course of action to be successful is to play football.
 It's very one-sided," Villanueva said.
 "In the military, for example, you can't do that.
-You put too much pressure on (someone) and they can go be cops or do something else to make more money and be more successful.
-That's what's happening in most corporate America (settings).
+You put too much pressure on [someone] and they can go be cops or do something else to make more money and be more successful.
+That's what's happening in most corporate America [settings].
 If you've applied to one job and all of a sudden that one job has a transformation or is unfavorable for a worker, he's going to do something else.
 In the NFL, you can't do that.
 We only have one National Football League.
 The rules of the National Football League are set in motion.
 But it is what it is.
 It's a gravitational sort of problem.
 You can't do anything about it.
 It's something maybe I identified early on, that's why I started my business degree.
 You try to have as many options as you can in life."

 The NFL business model has caused Villanueva to feel insecure and defensive about the way he supports his family, he says.
 The military offers the backdrop of comfort.
 Want to work more or less hours?
 The system accommodates that, he said.